planttheidea/crio/README.md

 * [mori](https://github.com/swannodette/mori)
 * [seamless-immutable](https://github.com/rtfeldman/seamless-immutable)

-**Immutable** is quite nice, and their API also follows the object standard (in their case, Array and Map), however it creates a classed object that cannot be used with other external libraries (namely lodash) without converting back and forth.
-They have a great thing going, however inevitably the inability to use objects like their native counterparts felt like a hinderance.
+**Immutable** is quite nice, and very highly regarded by the community, however it creates an opaque object that cannot be used with other external libraries (namely lodash) without converting back to vanilla JS.
+Additionally, the object itself is not truly immutable, just constructed in a way that makes it incredibly difficult to alter outside of the API.
+This decision was likely made for performance reasons, but can cause unintended consequences (you can totally assign `foo.bar = 'baz'` and no error is thrown).

-**mori** is the seasoned veteran, having been hardened via ClosureScript, and for many is chosen specifically because it does not try to immutabilize the default API methods.
+**mori** is the seasoned veteran, having been hardened via ClosureScript, and for many is chosen specifically because it does not try to "immutabilize" the default API methods.
 Personal taste, I wasn't interested in relearning an entirely new API (that for a person without a ClosureScript background is obtuse).
 Plus, it's not written in JavaScript ... its compiled to it, which just felt wrong to a JavaScript devout like me.

-**seamless-immutable** had great ideas, and I thought that could be the best option because they try to retain the native operations while leveraging Object.freeze, much like crio does.
+**seamless-immutable** has some great ideas, and I thought that could be the best option because they try to retain the native operations while leveraging Object.freeze, much like crio does.
 That said, they do not try to replace mutable methods with immutable ones, they just throw errors when you attempt them and its up to you to figure out the "right way".
-As such, it fell short of my expectations
+As such, it fell short of my expectations.

 Bottom line, I support each one of these projects to the fullest because they are trying to create immutability in JavaScript, just with different approaches.